 The prior year high school completion roster is matched against the South Dakota state assessment files, the ACT graduate and testing files, the Accuplacer files, and NCRC.
 When a student appears in the roster and in any of these files, data are combined.
-This measure will use the maximum test scores achieved in the areas of mathematics and English for South Dakota state assessments, ACT, and Accuplacer, as well as a certificate of silver or higher on NCRC.
+This measure will use the maximum test scores achieved for their ACT, and Accuplacer, as well as a certificate of silver or higher on NCRC.
 For example: